thefonso/UNCLEFONSO_lessons/00-week/ruby_basics/00_strings/lab/irb_familiarity_hw/README.md

 - Students should work on this lab individually

 #####Explanation
 - In this exercise, the students will take a first look at some common commands in Ruby.
   The idea here is to become familiar with Ruby syntax and formatting.
   This is likely to be the first time they've seen some of these commands.

 #####Specification:
 - n/a

 ####Post-mortem:
 - Student misunderstandings?
-- The output is "welcometowdi" with each letter on it's own line